dombot-pl/mail/README.md

 # mail
-E-Mail scanning for mail with transfer urls to approve it
+E-Mail scanning for mail with transfer urls to approve them